KevinRebakure/KevinRebakure/README.md

 ## 💪 Other things I find interesting

-- 😂 Fun fact: In movies, I like complicated characters
+- 😂 Fun fact: I'm listening to Spotify
 - 🎹 I love music by heart ❤️ Ask me to play something for you on guitar 🎸 or piano 🎹

 ## ✉️ Contact me: